Jasper-Hewitt/Wind_project/README.md

 # Drop the last few rows from the original dataframe
 df = df.iloc[:index]
 ```

 ### alternative outputs

-mom_queries1 uses 鯨豚, 噪音, and 保育 as keywords and asks the direct questions to chat gpt.
+[mom_327_queries1.ipynb](https://github.com/Jasper-Hewitt/Wind_project/blob/main/mom_327_queries1.ipynb): uses 鯨豚, 噪音, and 保育 as keywords （all keywords at once） and asks the direct questions to chat gpt.

 output: